mat888/saito-implementation-proposals/proposals/Merkle Completeness Proofs.md

 ## Abstract

-Merkle Completeness Proofs are a new method of verification full nodes can offer lite clients which can prove that a set of transactions marked a certain way has been completely provided, or that no such transaction exists in the block at all without introducing significant non-reimbursed overhead.
-Transactions can opt-in and pay an extra fee for any additional computational complexity imparted on block producers.
+Merkle Completeness Proofs are a new method of verification full nodes can offer lite clients which can prove that a set of transactions marked a certain way has been completely provided, or that no such transaction exists in the block at all.
+Transactions can opt-in and pay an extra fee for any additional computational complexity imparted on block producers, which should be minimal; the computational overhead to provide a proof consists only of providing two additional Merkle Branches for any single group.

 ## 1. Merkle Proofs